randhana/CentralAPI/README.md

 3. **Set up your environment:**

-    Rename the `.env.example` file to `.env` and fill in your database and other necessary configurations.
+    Create a file called `.env` and fill in your database and other necessary configurations.

     ```sh
-    cp .env.example .env
+    nano .env
     ```

 ---